TTigges/mzd-usb-sensors/README.md

 **To be finished.**

-## How it works:
+### How it works:

 The Speedometer App triggers a shell script (speedometer.sh) that reads data and provides these for the app.
 We modified the script to run an executable: usbget

-__**usbget**__ establishes a serial connection via usb to the connected microcontroller board. usbget can query data but also send data.
+**_usbget_** establishes a serial connection via usb to the connected microcontroller board. usbget can query data but also send data.
 For more information, see the readme for usbget.

-__**usbunit**__ is the board side code that allows the microcontroller to handle the queries.
+**_usbunit_** is the board side code that allows the microcontroller to handle the queries.
 The 433 MHz receiver and oil sensors are connected to the microcontroller board.
 The RedBear Duo (OOP*) is also supported, which has BLE on board and allowed to receive BLE sensors (valve cover type).

-## Schematic:
+### Schematic:

 ```
 CMU                     Microcontroller via USB
 │                       │
-└─ App ─ [usbget] ─ [usbunit]
+└─ App ──── [usbget] ─ [usbunit]
    │         │          │  (optional:)
    *.out-files          ├─ CC1101 433 MHz receiver ─) ) )    ( ( (─ (OEM) 433 MHz TPMS sensors
                         ├─ onboard BLE receiver¹ ───) ) )    ( ( (─ BLE TPMS sensors²
                         └─ wire connected sensors ───────────────── oil pressure or temperature sensors³

 ```